-If you generate more power than you use in a given month, your electric bill will have no kilowatt hour charges, and you will only have to pay the basic utility service charges.
+If you generate more power than you use in a given month, your electric bill will have no kilowatt hour charges, and you will only have to pay the basic utility service charges—typically about $12 per month.
 The surplus energy will generate kilowatt hour credits that will be applied to your future electric bills.
 Unused credits will accumulate in your Portland General Electric or Pacific Power account.
-This means credits accumulated during sunny summer months can be applied to charges during Oregon’s cloudy winter months, eliminating the need for batteries to store your excess energy.
+This means credits accumulated during sunny summer months can be applied to charges during Oregon’s cloudy winter months.

 Let’s say your solar panels provide 200 kWh of energy in a particular month.
 Here are three scenarios showing how energy is measured at the net meter:

 - If you consumed 200 kWh in the month, the net meter would read 0 kWh.

 - If you consumed 100 kWh in the month, the net meter would read -100 kWh (a credit to your account).

 - If you consumed 500 kWh in the month, the net meter would read 300 kWh usage from your utility.